 How Does a Reverse Mortgage Work?

 A reverse mortgage allows you to convert your home equity into a cash loan.
 You never have to make a payment, and you don’t have to have income to qualify.
 You will have to pay closing costs and setup fees (just like with a regular mortgage), and you’ll likely have to pay off any remaining mortgage you have before you start receiving payments, but those costs can be rolled in to your reverse mortgage, meaning you may not have to pay much or anything up front.
-And then, unlike your regular mortgage, you won’t have to make a payment every month — instead, you’ll get a payment, which deducts from the pre-existing equity you already have in your home.
+Then, unlike a regular mortgage, you won’t have to make a payment every month — instead, you’ll get a payment, which deducts from the pre-existing equity you already have in your home.

 There are some basic requirements.